- Course Number:

 Course Content (Themes, Concepts, Issues and Skills)

-?
-Hiking Trip planning (including: proper gear, clothing, first aid, food/water)
+- Hiking trip planning (route selection, proper gear, clothing, footwear, first aid, food, water)